Peacock on the prowl falls for officer’s decoy, not love

-BOSTON (AP) — A Boston police officer used an electronic mating call Monday to help capture a peacock that had escaped from a nearby zoo.
+BOSTON — A Boston police officer used an electronic mating call to help capture a peacock that had escaped from a nearby zoo.

 An officer lured the curious peacock that had escaped from Franklin Park Zoo into a fenced-in yard while playing a mating call on his cell phone, The Boston Globe reported.